Rohitkadlag/Django_assesment/README.md

 # Django_assesment
-userauthapp for patient and doctor
+simple hardcoded app for doctor and patient